DevShivaGupta/30-Days-of-Code/Day 1/README.md

 #### Task
 Complete the code in the editor below.
 The variables , , and  are already declared and initialized for you.
 You must:

-1.Declare  variables: one of type int, one of type double, and one of type String.
-2.Read  lines of input from stdin (according to the sequence given in the Input Format section below) and initialize your  variables.
+1.Declare  variables: one of type int, one of type double, and one of type String./n 2.Read  lines of input from stdin (according to the sequence given in the Input Format section below) and initialize your  variables.
 3.Use the  operator to perform the following operations:
   1.Print the sum of  plus your int variable on a new line.